 Eric.Billings@dbhds.virginia.gov

-Ramona.Howell@dbhds.virginia.govDillon.Gannon@dbhds.virginia.govDillon.Gannon@dbhds.virginia.gov

-Christine.Kemp@dbhds.virginia.govemp@dbhds.virginia.gov

 Failure to return unexpended funds in a prompt manner may result in a denial of future federal

 Subrecipient awards from DBHDS.

 The Subrecipient agrees that acceptance of final payment from DBHDS will constitute an agreement by the Subrecipient to release and forever discharge DBHDS, its agents, employees, representatives, affiliates, successors and assigns from any and all claims, demands, damages, liabilities, actions, causes of action or suits of any nature whatsoever, which Subrecipient has at the time of acceptance of final payment or may thereafter have, arising out of or in any way relating to any and all injuries and damages of any kind as a result of or in any way relating to a program funded by this grant.
 Subrecipient’s obligations to DBHDS under this Exhibit shall not terminate until all closeout requirements are completed to the satisfaction of DBHDS.
 Such requirements shall include, without limitation, submitting final reports to DBHDS and providing any closeout-related information requested by DBHDS by the deadlines specified by DBHDS.
 This provision shall survive the expiration or termination of any associated agreement.